great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 | **Median**                                 | For numeric columns, the value in the middle of a data set.<br/> 50% of the data within the Data Asset has a value smaller or equal to the median, and 50% of the data within the Data Asset has a value that is higher or equal to the median.  |
 | **Null %**                                | The percentage of missing values in a column.             |

-## Add an Expectation to Data Asset Metrics
+## Add an Expectation to a Data Asset column

 1. In GX Cloud, click **Data Assets** and then select a Data Asset in the **Data Assets** list.